spectrocloud/librarium/docs/docs-content/palette-cli/commands/validator.md

 validatorconfigs.validation.spectrocloud.labs    2023-11-09T21:02:12Z
 ```

 You can use the `kubectl` command to view the validation results.
-To review all the results collectively, use the `describe` command to display the `validationresults` CRD.
+To review all the results collectively, use the `describe` command to display the `validationresults` CR.

 ```shell
 kubectl describe validationresults --namespace validator